Please join us in welcoming Dr. Krista Stewart to the team. View her bio.

 For her ophthalmology residency, Dr. Davis attended Massachusetts Eye and Ear Infirmary, Harvard Medical School.
 She then received a HEED Ophthalmic Foundation Scholarship to complete subspecialty fellowship training in cornea, external disease, refractive surgery, and glaucoma at Minnesota Eye Consultants.
 She ranked in the 99th percentile on her Ophthalmology Board examinations.

 Dr. Davis is an attending surgeon and partner of Minnesota Eye Consultants.
 She is also an adjunct assistant clinical professor at the University of Minnesota.
 She is a member of the Minnesota Academy of Ophthalmology, American Academy of Ophthalmology (AAO), American Society of Cataract and Refractive Surgery (ASCRS), Refractive Surgery Interest Group and the International Society of Refractive Surgery.
-She has been a member of the AAO Committee for Ophthalmic Technology Development, the ASCRS Refractive Surgery Committee, and ASCRS Government Relations Committee.
-Dr. Davis is actively involved in research.
+She has been a member of the AAO Committee for Ophthalmic Technology Development, the ASCRS Refractive Surgery Committee, and the ASCRS Government Relations Committee.
+Dr. Davis is actively involved in the research.
 She is an investigator in numerous FDA clinical studies.
 She also is an instructor for surgery training courses.
 Dr. Davis has given numerous talks across the country and internationally and has been an invited speaker at many meetings.
 She has authored numerous articles and book chapters in the field of refractive, cataract, and cornea surgery.

 Dr. Davis is the Founder and Director of The Vision Project, a program created in 2002 through the Minnesota Eye Foundation to provide charitable eye surgery to qualifying patients in need.
 She is also the Founder and Director of Strides 4 Sight, a yearly 5K Walk/Run and Kids’ Fun Run that raises funds to support The Vision Project as well as the medical needs of other patients without financial resources.